Tinnitus Medication Options

 5. Lack of an Accepted Tinnitus Nosology

 Nosology is the classification of diseases.
-For a disease to be classified, you need to identify its cause (the cause must be only one), the symptoms it produces, and the effect it has on the body.
+For a disease to be classified, you need to identify one singular cause, its symptoms, and its effect on the body.

 Nosology makes nosography possible.
-Nosography is a description aimed at enabling a diagnostic label to be put on a situation.
+Nosography is a description that allows a diagnostic label to be given to a situation.

 Tinnitus Medication Options

 Hopefully, you’ll be able to go about your daily activities without much difficulty when taking these drugs.

 Side effects of using Misoprostol include stomach upset, diarrhea, gas, stomach pain, and nausea.